Epiophlebia laidlawi: Ecology

 The adult flight is slow and rather uncoordinated.
 The discoidal cell in the forewing is uncrossed and four sided and in the hindwing the crossvein is long making the cell distally wide.
 The arculus is situated between the primary antenodals.

+Reproduction

 In mating, the male grasps the female behind the head as in the Anisoptera.
 The female is not accompanied during egg laying.
 She lays eggs into plant tissue while sitting on the stem of a waterside plant.
 The eggs are laid from bottom to top in a regular zig-zag pattern.
 The preferred plants are usually bryophytes.